Middle Township High School Logo

 At the end of the year, individual schools are recognized for their achievement within their county and the highest scoring students are recognized in the school at the Academic Awards ceremony.
 The MTHS Math League has been awarded a Regional Championship during the past 2 years.
 This was a major accomplishment for the team since it was the first time in the history of the school’s participation in the New Jersey Math League.

-Middletones is MTHS’s premiere vocal ensemble.
+Middletones is MTHS’s premier vocal ensemble.
 Specializing in a cappella works, the Middletones are an audition-only ensemble with between 6 and 12 members.
 The group is known for its costumed carolers at the holidays, as well as their professionalism and outstanding musicianship.
 Auditions are held at the start of each school year to replace graduating members and add to the group’s overall sound.

 Mock Trial